historical-theology/theology-wm/README.md

 To launch dwm from a display manager such as lightdm, which often prohibits using an autostart patch or script, then:
 (1) Copy dwm.desktop into /usr/share/xsessions/ with Exec=dwm-session (rather than simply Exec=dwm)
-(2) Copy dwm-session (with autostart tasks) into /usr/local/bin/ and make sure that it is executable
+(2) Copy dwm-session (with autostart tasks) into /usr/local/bin/ and make sure that it is executable (3) Copy xsetroot.sh (for my simple suckless status bar script) into the home directory and make sure that it is executable (also, modify the path to this in dwm-session, if needed)

 This build of dwm depends on the following being installed:
 * alacritty